flipz357/AMR-World/README.md

 - small dependencies (ideally)
 - no parsing or generation (should be listed separately)

+Please file an issue or make a pull request if you want to make a suggestion for inclusion.

 ## AMR tools

 ### Graph processing, reading, writing